Utopia-USS/game_15/README.md

 <img src="video.gif" height="500px"/>
 </center>

+Web and Android builds available at the [Releases](https://github.com/Utopia-USS/game_15/releases) page.

 ## What is it?

 Given the task of reimagining the classic "game of 15" puzzle in Flutter, we decided to apply one of the key concepts in